ATOung/file-downloader/README.md

 - Hxfile

 ### Features
-- Download speed meter (updated every second)
+- Download speed meter (updated every second - Multithread / every chunk cycle - Singlethread)
-- Internet ping test (based on singapore speedtest server)
+- Internet ping test (based on singapore firstmedia speedtest server)
-- Pause (CTRL-C for pause (multithreaded didn't support pause))
+- Pause (CTRL-C for pause) (Only works on singlethreaded)
-- Customized Chunk Size (can adjusted in config.json (written in kilobytes)) or override with -c (value)
+- Grab direct download link with -d argument
-- Multithreaded (still in beta)
+- Can select singlethreaded or multithreaded (default: singlethreaded)

 ### Note : This script may not function properly or glitch.
 You can use the old one at [old-script branch](https://github.com/XniceCraft/file-downloader/tree/old-script)